 Interquartile and Interpercentile Ranges

-As well as the range, that is calculated by subtracting the smallest from the largest data value, there are the interquartile and interpercentile ranges.
+As well as the range which is calculated by subtracting the smallest from the largest data value, there are the interquartile and interpercentile ranges.
 The interquartile range (IQR) is given by

 The IQR is not affected by extreme values but it does only take into account the spread of the middle 50% of data.